 The News Roundup – Domestic

-On Wednesday, Texas gubernatorial candidate Beto O’Rourke interrupted a press conference held by Texas Gov. Greg Abbott to tell the governor, “You said this was not predictable?
-This is totally predictable when you choose not to do anything.”
+Meanwhile, on Capitol Hill, House Speaker Nancy Pelosi plans to introduce legislation to ban assault weapons, and a bipartisan group of Senators says they have a framework for a gun control bill.
+But analysts and experts are skeptical any real progress will be made.

-Also this week, five states held their primaries, including Georgia and Alabama.
-And the Supreme Court ruled that inmates cannot present new evidence to appeal their cases on claims that they were represented by incompetent lawyers.
+A Virginia jury sided with actor Johnny Depp in his defamation case against actor Amber Heard, his ex-wife.

-We cover the most important stories from around the country on the domestic portion of the News Roundup.
+We cover the most important stories from across the nation on the domestic portion of the News Roundup.

 Copyright 2022 WAMU 88.5